 - Use the rate limits header to balance your request volume.

 If your app is throttled, then it won't be able to make any more requests until enough time has passed and your bucket has capacity again.
 You can calculate this wait time manually using the bucket size and leak rate properties, or by using the

-Retry-After response header if it is returned by the applied throttle.
+Retry-After response header.
 Your app can also use a more general exponential backoff algorithm to complete the call at a later time.